Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: Proof of the Shape Theorem

 Now let us denote $a_{x,y}-a_{x,z}$ by $a^*_{z,y}$.
 We now show that w.h.p.

-To see this, we note that the event of $a_{z,y}$ being smaller than some value and the event of having an affected block centered at $z$ are both increasing in the change of a $\theta$-particle to a $\bar{\theta}$-particle so using the FKG inequality these events are positively correlated.
-Now we note that since $z$ has become affected after $a_{x,z}$, standard concentration bounds imply that after at most $\size^5$ time, w.h.p. this node will be inside an affected block and hence we can conclude that (\ref{eq:sub_ad}) holds w.h.p.
+To see this, we note that the event of $a_{z,y}$ being smaller than some value and the event of having an affected block centered at $z$ are both increasing in the change of a $\theta$-particle to a $\bar{\theta}$-particle, so using the FKG inequality these events are positively correlated.
+Now we note that since $z$ has become affected after $a_{x,z}$, by considering an upper bound for the fliping times that consists of the summation of all the flipping times and using standard concentration bounds we can conclude that after at most $\size^5$ time, w.h.p. this node will be inside an affected block and hence we can conclude that (\ref{eq:sub_ad}) holds w.h.p.